Notes updated as of March 03, 2021.

 What about future side effects of the vaccine?

 The trials (started in March) will continue for those receiving the first doses and will last 2 years and beyond.
 In fact, when many doctors and staff members received their vaccines, they elected to get daily texts from the CDC asking if they had any issues to help track side effects.
 Almost all side effects to vaccines occur in the first week so we are months beyond that with >75,000 Americans in closely watched trials.
-So, should we wait longer before we use the vaccine?
-What date in the future should we start to protect the American people?
+If you are concerned about side effects ten years from now from one COVID gene injected into you, imagine how concerned you would be getting ALL the COVID genes by getting the disease.

 What about mutations of COVID?

-Recent mutations have increased transmission to other people, but not the severity of the disease or efficacy of the vaccine.
-The faster we eradicate the virus, the fewer the future mutations.
-Repeat, NONE of the mutations have affected the vaccine potency.
-Yet.
-The longer we let the virus go around and around the population, the higher the risk it will worsen, become more deadly, or more resistant to the vaccine.
+Recent mutations have increased transmission to other people, but have not significantly changed the fact that the vaccines dramatically lower your likelihood of getting COVID.
+The faster we eradicate the virus, the fewer future mutations.
+Repeat, NONE of the mutations have blocked the vaccine potency.
+Yet the longer we allow the virus to go around and around the population, the higher the risk it will worsen, become more deadly, or more resistant to the vaccine.

 Is getting immunity from a vaccine better for me than getting COVID disease?